0xf1sh/CyanoPSP/README.md

 - Recovery Menu (Merged) - Use R + X to launch Recovery menu, once you're in home.
 - Lockscreen
 - Notification Slider
+- Navbar functions, for returning home or back to the previous menu.

 What's yet to work
 =================